 After applying vinegar or tea, sprinkle corn starch over the area to keep the wound as dry as possible.
 This is not as important as taking care of the dog´s infection, but it will make him a little more comfortable.

 This vet provides some alternative remedies for treating hot spots that have worked in his practice.
 The video also shows the clipping and cleaning procedures, so before you start treating your dogs hot spot take a few minutes to watch this.

 What Caused My Dog's Hot Spot?

-- Flea allergy: This is the most common cause of hot spots in many areas of your dog´s body, especially around the tail.
-If the dog is allergic to fleas, even one bite will cause intense itching and your dog will start biting at the wound, scratching, and before long he will develop a secondary infection, a hot spot.
-Even if he is not allergic, enough fleas biting on his rump, where his hair is especially thick, might lead to this problem.
+- Flea allergy: This is the most common cause of hot spots in many areas on your dog's body, but especially around the tail.
+If the dog is allergic to fleas, even one bite will cause intense itching, and your dog will start biting at the wound and scratching.
+Before long, he will develop a secondary infection, which may turn into a hot spot.
+Even if he is not allergic, multiple flea bites on his rump, where his hair is especially thick, can lead to hot spots.

 - Allergies: This category covers a lot.
 If your dog is allergic or sensitive to a specific insect, he might start scratching at a spot and get a secondary infection that shows up as a hot spot.
 (My Siberian Huskies used to get these infections secondary to tick bites in the summer.)
 If he is allergic to some pollens or molds, an even larger area can itch and the same thing can happen to his belly, chest, or anywhere else.
 Your dog might even be allergic to some kinds of food and when scratching his ear or rubbing his face develop a hot spot.